-- Replace the terms "insured bank or savings and loan association" with "federally insured depository institution". - Provide an additional way that credit unions can invest their funds. - Provide that certain officials of credit unions may also be reimbursed for "reasonable expenses".
+- Replaces the terms "insured bank or savings and loan association in North Carolina" with "federally insured depository institution lawfully doing business in this State." - Provides an additional way that credit unions can invest their funds. - Provides that certain officials of credit unions, in addition to necessary expenses, may be reimbursed for 'reasonable' expenses incidental to the performance of the business and that such reimbursement may include the payment of expenses for one guest.